AMReX-Fluids/AMReX-Hydro/Docs/source/Projections.rst

 to compute the right-hand-side, and after the solve, subtracts the weighted gradient term to make the vector field result satisfy the divergence constraint.

 ..
-Note that passing ``nullptr`` for :math:`D(U^*)` is used for the MAC synchronization step in time-subcycling AMR (and more specifically, IAMR), where we want to solve for the correction velocity field which accounts for the mis-match in the advection velocity at the coarse-fine interface resulting from solving for the advection velocity on single levels rather than on the composite grid.
+Note that passing ``nullptr`` for :math:`D(U^*)` is used for the MAC synchronization step in time-subcycling AMR (and more specifically, IAMR), where we want to solve for the correction velocity field which accounts for the mismatch in the advection velocity at the coarse-fine interface resulting from solving for the advection velocity on single levels rather than on the composite grid.
 In this case, currently, only the Poisson solve is done.
 Might make more sense to have MacProjector allocate and pass out -beta grad phi? or +beta grad phi?

 In the simplest form of the call, :math:`S` is assumed to be zero and does not need to be specified.
 Typically, the user does not allocate the solution array, but it is also possible to create and pass